strayrobots/3d-annotation-tool/README.md

 Run `./pointcloud <path-to-pointcloud>` to open a point cloud in the viewer.
 Currently only `.ply` point clouds are supported.
 Annotations are saved into a file of with the same filename but a `.json` file extension.

 Stray scenes can be opened with the `./studio` program running `./studio <path-to-scene>`.

+The keyboard shortcuts are:
+- `ctrl+s` to save the annotations.
+- `k` switches to the keypoint tool.
+- `b` switches to the bounding box tool.
+- `r` switches to the rectangle tool.
+- `v` switches to the move tool.

 ## Running tests